Modeling non-stationarities in high-frequency financial time series: Introduction

 Here, inspired by \cite{Bertram05}, we propose a model based on non-homogeneous Poisson processes.
 The paper is organized as follows.
-Section \ref{SecDataSet} describes the dataset used considering a general description in Subsection \ref{SubSecGeneralDescription}, and the FTSE MIB index in Subsection \ref{SubSecFTSEMIBIndex}.
-Section \ref{SecDescripStat} (and in particular Subsections \ref{SubSecSingleAssets} and \ref{SubSecFTSEMIB}) describes the statistical analysis of the single assets and of the FTSE MIB index, respectively as well as the scaling analysis; Section \ref{bivariate} contains the bivariate analysis whereas Section \ref{SecModel} is devoted to the model and the results.
-Finally Section \ref{SecConclusions} presents the conclusions of this work.
+Section \ref{SecDataSet} describes the data set.
+A general description is presented in Subsection \ref{SubSecGeneralDescription}, and the FTSE MIB index in Subsection \ref{SubSecFTSEMIBIndex}.
+Section \ref{SecDescripStat} (and in particular Subsections \ref{SubSecSingleAssets} and \ref{SubSecFTSEMIB}) describes the statistical analysis of the single assets and of the FTSE MIB index, respectively as well as the scaling analysis; Section \ref{bivariate} contains the bivariate analysis whereas Section \ref{SecModel} is devoted to the compound Poisson model, its order selection and the numerical results.
+A comparison with order selection performance for ACD models is presented in the same section.
+Finally, Section \ref{SecConclusions} presents the conclusions of this work.